 Finding Western State Lunatic Asylum surviving records was surprisingly easy, thanks to the complete finding aid to the records at The Library of Virginia.
 These can be tricky records to process and allow access to for privacy reasons, so many hat is off to my archivist colleagues there.

-Something that wasn’t available in 2010 when I first found Martha Saul in the 1870 census at the asylum was this appallingly named 1880 federal census schedule.
+Other unusual records not available when I first started searching for Martha Sual include this appallingly named 1880 federal census schedule.
 Here’s how the Census Bureau defined those they placed on this schedule: